Hermetic Programming: Parameterizing Access to State

 Example: Hermetic HTTP

-It may seem like forcing packages and libraries to be inert would severely limit them.
-How could an HTTP library be inert?
-HTTP is all about I/O and state.
+Inert packages may seem unrealistic.
+How could an HTTP library be inert, when HTTP is all about I/O and state?

-But consider Go’s net/http package, which exports an http.Serve function that accesses the network exclusively through its net.Listener parameter.
-This parameter can be substituted with an in-memory net.Listener implementation (notably gRPC’s bufconn4) that doesn’t interact with the real network.
+Similarly, although not strictly hermetic, Go’s net/http package exports an http.Serve function that accesses the network exclusively through its net.Listener parameter.
+This can be substituted with an in-memory implementation (notably gRPC’s bufconn5) that doesn’t interact with the real network.

 Closures